-There are G-spot vibrators with curved, pointed ends, like the LELO Mona 2.
+There are G-spot vibrators with curved, pointed ends, like the LELO Mona Wave.

-There are G-spot vibrators with a large, bulbous end like the Jopen Key Comet II.
+There are G-spot vibrators with a curved shaft and flat tip, like the Picobong Moka G.

-There are many other shapes and variations as well.
+There are also G-spot vibes with ridges, vibes that thrust, vibes that knock against the G-spot and so much more.
 What the best G-spot vibrators tend to have in common are deep, powerful, rumbly vibrations, so they work well for external play too.

 This is a big – and fairly amorphous – category that includes just about anything designed to stimulate the clitoris.
 Bullet vibrators, clitoral massagers, butterfly vibes and most other small, external vibes belong here, but so do vibrators that are too big to use internally.
 This includes wand massagers like the Magic Wand, LELO Smart Wand, Tantus Rumble and Doxy Massager.